 - per Group ID and its correlating LMF ID.

-When the GMLC receives a MT location request from LCS client/AF, GMLC determines the LMF ID based on the LCS data for an LCS Client/AF.
-In case an group ID is provided or derived from the location request, GMLC determines the LMF ID based on the provisioned Group ID.

-GMLC may be configured with an LMF ID, irrelevant to any LCS client/AF.
+- GMLC may be configured with an LMF ID, irrelevant to any LCS client/AF.
 When the GMLC receives a MT location request from LCS client/AF, GMLC determines the LMF ID for all LCS client/AF.

-AMF may be configured locally a mapping table of UE identity e.g. MSISDN and LMF address.
+- AMF may be configured locally a mapping table of UE identity e.g. MSISDN and LMF address.
 When receiving a MO-LR, AMF determines LMF based on local configuration.

 * * * Next Change * * *